-How To Use A VA Loan For Your Rental Property Or Other Real Estate Investment
+How To Use A VA Loan For An Investment Property

 Department of Veterans Affairs (VA) loans are an attractive mortgage financing option for qualifying home buyers.
-If you’re an active-duty military member, a veteran or a surviving spouse, you may enjoy lower mortgage rates, limited closing costs and little to no down payment.
-VA loans also don’t come with mortgage insurance (although you will be required to pay the VA funding fee).
+If you’re an active-duty military member, a veteran or a surviving spouse, you can enjoy lower mortgage rates, limited closing costs and little to no down payment if you meet certain eligibility requirements for a VA loan.

 Can You Use A VA Loan For An Investment Property?

-While the VA loan program offers more relaxed borrowing qualifications than conventional loans, VA loan occupancy requirements specify that you must use the home or property you’re purchasing as your primary residence.
-As such, you won’t be able to use your VA loan to purchase a rental property, vacation home or other investment – at least not directly.
+While the VA loan program offers more relaxed qualifications for borrowing than conventional loans, VA loan occupancy requirements specify – as already noted – that you must use the home or property you’re purchasing as your primary residence rather than a rental property, vacation home or other investment property.

-While you can’t purchase a house with the intention of renting the property, you do have some options for using your primary residence to generate rental income.
+But while you can’t use a VA loan for rental property with the expressed intention of renting the property out, you do have some options for using your primary residence to generate rental income.

 How To Use A VA Loan For Your Rental Or Investment Property

-Follow the steps and tips below to get your primary residence pulling double duty as a real estate investment property.
+Follow the steps below to get your primary residence pulling double duty as a real estate investment property.

 1. Make Sure You Meet Eligibility Requirements